 When Should You Insure?

-A few weeks back I received a question regarding when to purchase insurance.
 One of the mistakes that many individuals often make when it comes to purchasing insurance is failing to do so within the context of the bigger picture.
-It’s common to see people make one-off financial decisions – an insurance policy here, an annuity policy here, another savings account there - without considering their overall goals and how each of those tools work together and in some cases overlap and cancel each other out.
-What I want to do in this article is discuss not only when you should insure, but also how to approach purchasing insurance from a well-informed, eyes-wide-open standpoint.
+Instead, it's common to see consumers making one-off financial decisions – an insurance policy here, an annuity policy here, another savings account there - without considering their overall goals and how each of those tools work together, and in some cases overlap and cancel each other out.
+In this article we'll discuss not only when you should insure, but also how to approach purchasing insurance from a well-informed, eyes-wide-open standpoint.

-When it comes to purchasing insurance, the first questions I tell my clients to ask is “what are you insuring?” followed by “how likely is that event to happen and what are the consequences?”
+When it comes to purchasing insurance, the first questions I tell my clients to ask are, “what are you insuring?” followed by, “how likely is it that such an event will happen and what are the consequences?”
 Often, individuals just assume that insurance is important, so they go out and buy it.
 Insurance is important, but purchasing it without fully understanding your situation can lead to a lot of wasted premiums.
 A few years back I met with an insurance agent as a favor to a friend and let him practice his sales pitch on me.
 During the course of the meeting, he tried to convince me that I was in desperate need of life insurance to protect my loved ones, to which I responded that I had no children and a husband with equal earning power to myself who would be perfectly fine financially if anything were to happen to me.
 Not only that, but we had no major debt outside of car payments, and nothing catastrophic would happen to either of us financially if one spouse were to pass.
 Simply put, at that time I had no need for insurance.
 There was nothing to insure against.
-Now that my husband and I are expecting, the situation is different, and we are researching what our options are in regards to providing for our child in the event that something should happen to us.
-We now have something to insure: our child’s well-being.
-Now that we’ve answered the first question, we can move on to the next: how likely is that event to happen (both of us passing) and what are the consequences?”
+Now that my husband and I have a daughter, and with another little one on the way, the situation is different.
+We now have something to insure: our children’s well-being.
+Now that we’ve answered the first question, we can move on to the next: "how likely is that event to happen (both of us passing) and what are the consequences?”

 The following chart is provided for individuals studying to become Certified Financial Planners and I personally find it very helpful with regards to the insurance decision:

-(This article was originally published August 17, 2016, on our sister site The Cupcake Club).
+*This article was originally published August 17, 2016, on our sister site A Gal's Guide to Money